-In recent years Rolex has made a big switch on its sport watches from traditional stainless steel bezels to those made of ceramic.
-The GMT-Master II was the first watch to receive the ceramic bezel followed by the Submariner type watches and the DeepSea Sea Dweller.
+In recent years Rolex has made a big switch on its sports watches from traditional stainless steel bezels to those made of ceramic.
+The GMT-Master II was the first watch to receive the ceramic bezel followed by the Submariner type watches and the DeepSea Sea-Dweller.
 Many people were shocked by the switch and there are plenty of proponents for both types of bezels.
 However, we at Bob’s Watches think that Rolex has made the perfect choice in switching to ceramic bezels and we’ll outline why below.

 However, like anything else, these bezels aren’t without disadvantages.
 For one they are much more expensive to replace than traditional bezels.
 Although this is offset by their longevity.
 In addition, there are many stories of ceramic bezels shattering due to a strong force being applied to them (dropping the watch or hitting it against something).
 Nonetheless, these cases are rare and the bezels are generally very strong.
 In addition, many people prefer the look of the traditional bezel for a variety of reasons and the popular “Pepsi” and “Coke” GMT bezels are not yet available in ceramic and may never be.

 In conclusion, from a quality standpoint, Rolex definitely made the right choice in switching to ceramic bezels for its sports watches.
 The new bezels are stronger, more scratch-resistant, and last longer than the older bezels which more than offsets the added cost.
 Which bezel is more visually attractive is a matter of opinion, but we personally prefer the clean look of the ceramic bezel.

 A Bevy of Rolex Bezels: Ceramic, Aluminum, or Stainless Steel?